-The UN Resolution on Persons Living with a Rare Disease and their Families, signed by consensus by all UN Member States, calls on countries to strengthen health systems to provide universal access to a wide range of healthcare services without financial hardship.
+The UN Resolution on Persons Living with a Rare Disease and their Families, adopted by consensus by all UN Member States, calls on countries to strengthen health systems to provide universal access to a wide range of healthcare services without financial hardship.

 Moreover, the World Health Organization’s 13th General Programme of Work 2019-2023 (GPW13) includes strengthening health systems by fostering collaboration, aggregating expertise, and delivering a patient-centred approach to multidisciplinary care as concrete steps toward UHC.

 TOWARD UHC FOR RARE DISEASES

 RDI is a member of the Civil Society Engagement Mechanism of UHC2030, an initiative established by the World Bank and the World Health Organization to advance equitable UHC policies and actions.

 RDI also develops tools and resources to enable civil society groups and the public to advocate for national and international UHC policies that address rare diseases.

 UHC DAY 2022

 RDI’s UHC Day 2022 event focused on Universal Health Coverage (UHC) for rare diseases.
 Expert panellists developed recommendations and next steps towards making “Health for All” a reality for the over 300 million Persons Living with a Rare Disease (PLWRD) worldwide.

 - Meeting Report – UHC Day 2022 Policy Event, Universal Health Coverage (UHC) for Rare Diseases

 - RDI UHC Day Statement on Health Equity, 13 December 2021